HOST SITE DESCRIPTIONS

 The Lakes Region Conservation Corps has programs at seven different host sites, 6 of which host half-year spring/ summer members.
 Currently only SLA and GMCG host full-year members.
 Be sure to check back at a later date to apply for the winter half-year program at SLA or the full-year program at SLA or GMCG.

-  LRCC- Squam Lakes Association (LRCC-SLA)- (Accepting 6 half-year members)
+LRCC- Squam Lakes Association (LRCC-SLA)- (6/6 positions have been filled)

 The Squam Lakes Association is a non-profit conservation organization that works to conserve the natural beauty, peaceful character, and resources of the Squam watershed.
 Through conservation, education, and low-impact recreation, the SLA promotes the protection, careful use, and shared enjoyment of the Squam Lakes Region.
 The Squam Lakes Association has four half-year positions (22.5 weeks) available for the summer/fall LRCC program.
 LRCC-SLA members scuba dive to remove aquatic invasive species, act as caretakers of our backcountry campsites, maintain the SLA's 50+ miles of trails, monitor water quality, lead volunteer crews, run engaging environmental education programs, remove terrestrial invasive species, educate the public on local and regional conservation initiatives, and more.
 LRCC-SLA members receive numerous certifications including scuba diving and aquatic weed control.
 Housing is provided for LRCC-SLA members on the SLA's campus.
 While serving with the SLA, LRCC-SLA members will also spend nights out camping while they act as campsite caretakers at SLA's low-impact island campsites.

 Click here to read more about the Squam Lake's Association's summer/fall LRCC program.

 Contact Emily Gross, AmeriCorps Program Manager, with questions or for more information on the LRCC-SLA program.